 When fitting my oil pump and taking care to make sure the gasket doesn't cover any holes I wondered why on the return side of the pump there are two small diameter holes in the crankcase, anyone know the reason?
 I guess one is from the suction tube, the other...

-The round hole at the bottom of the thinner plunger bore pumps oil to the crankshaft.
 On late 1960s engines, there's a bleed-off from that, to the exhaust tappet block.

 So, I'm trying to get my head around what oil ways are where.
 I've attached a pic of the crankcase timing side when I stripped the engine down, I've labeled some areas up.
 Where would the exhaust tappet block feed be, in the blind hole I've labelled up 'what's this for'?